-Graham will coordinate with WSDOT to schedule and host design and construction open houses.
-These open houses will inform the public of the project's status, share design and construction updates and answer questions related to the project.
-Graham will coordinate with WSDOT to schedule and host open houses on an annual basis to inform the public of the project's status, share design and construction updates, and to answer questions related to the project.
+Graham continues to coordinate with WSDOT to schedule and host design and construction open houses.
+These open houses inform the public of the project's status, share design and construction updates and answer questions related to the project.
+Graham will coordinate with WSDOT to schedule and host open houses on an annual basis.